Category: Vietnam visa

 Gift Giving in Vietnam

 Giving a gift is a sign of respect and it is offensive to refuse a gift.
-If you are presented a gift, graciously accept it.
+If you are presented with a gift, graciously accept it.
 If you are the recipient of a gift, do not open it in front of everyone.
 It is expected that you will open the gift later when you are alone.

 When visiting someone’s home, it is appropriate to provide a gift wrapped in bright wrapping paper.